GenaGrig/eCommerce-pp5/README.md

 Genstar Music Store (later in a document just GMS for better use) is a musical instrument store, where customers can but different musical instruments from most famous brands online.
 There is also a big variety of other tools for producers, sound engineers and stage technicians for recording, live performances and lighting on stage or other places.

 GMS allows customers to buy instruments online and get them delivered by 3-5 days.
-Customers can buy anonimously or with created account.
+Customers can buy anonymously or with created account.
 Creating account gives customers preferences, such as wishlist, saving data for future purchases and my profile page with orders history.

 You can visit the deployed website here - [Genstar Music Store](https://genstar-music-store-3a732f4aac46.herokuapp.com/products/).